 Taxes and fees

-When you sign up for cell phone service, what you really want to know is how much you will be paying monthly. .
+When you sign up for a cell phone plan, what you really want to know is how much you will be paying monthly. .
 Unfortunately, this number is not easy to determine.
 Why?
 Taxes and fees.

 Your taxes and fees are determined by federal, state, and local laws.
 Where you live plays a big part in how much you pay.

 Additionally, your first monthly payment is often more expensive than your subsequent payments because you’re probably paying an activation fee and possibly putting a down payment on your phone.
 State and local taxes also come into play here.
-For example, California requires residents to pay the sales tax for the phone upfront, even if you are paying the phone off in installments.
+For example, California requires residents to pay the sales tax for the phone upfront, even if you choose an installment phone payment plan.

 With so many options out there, it is important you take all these factors into account when choosing a cell phone plan.